 Cephalopods, including octopuses, are the smartest invertebrates on the planet.
 They can use tools, carry coconut shells for shelter, stack rocks to protect their dens, and carry jellyfish tentacles for defense.
 In captivity, they can learn to solve puzzles, open screw-top jars, and squirt humans they don’t like.
-And they are as smart as your average dog.
+And they are about as smart as your average dog.

 How Can an Octopus Turn out the Lights?

 Octopuses living in captivity are smart enough to turn out the lights with jets of water.